pandas-dev/pandas/doc/source/user_guide/merging.rst

 .. warning::

-  Merging on duplicate keys sigificantly increase the dimensions of the result and cause a memory overflow.
+  Merging on duplicate keys sigificantly increase the dimensions of the result and can cause a memory overflow.

 .. _merging.validation: